cvp2004/stealth-app/docs/api-spec.md

 ## Overview

-Evently is a Spring Boot application that provides APIs for managing events, venues, and seat configurations.
+Evently is a Spring Boot application that provides APIs for managing events, venues, shows, and seat configurations.
 The API follows RESTful principles and uses JSON for data exchange.

 **Base URL:** `http://localhost:8080/api/v1`